-Need an excuse to do some fall baking?
-These Pumpkin Cake Donuts are the perfect recipe to indulge your pumpkin spice cravings.
-Baked, not fried, these donuts are topped with a cinnamon streusel and lightly glazed to perfection!
+Looking for an easy baked pumpkin donuts recipe?
+These Pumpkin Spice Donuts are perfect to indulge your pumpkin spice cravings.
+Baked, not fried, these pumpkin spice donuts are topped with a cinnamon streusel and lightly glazed to perfection!

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Do you love treating yourself with a pumpkin spice donut at your local coffee shop or bakery?
 You can now make these scrumptious donuts at home using simple ingredients you likely already have in your pantry!

 Baked not fried, these pumpkin spice donuts are made with a spice cake mix and a few other ingredients, making them pretty fool-proof!